Replay Beta

 The original objective will be treated as though it has been removed, again with the results described above.

-Historical data will still be retrieved for the original query and data source.
+The SLO will be replayed according to the original query and data source.

 For more details on editing SLOs, see the Editing SLOs guide.